taurusilver7/shuffleboard-UI/README.md

 - Follow the instructions from react-beautiful-dnd Draggable & Droppable components to get the UI interface running.

-- Create the DragEnd function where the
+- Create the DragEnd function where the cards could be dragged btween sections on the board.

+- Import gh-pages to deploy the application on github.

 ### Deployment